 Among the handful of U.S. companies that manufacture such products, many must import the special glass tubing for vials, as well as the polypropylene for syringe barrels and the rubber or silicone for stoppers and plungers.
 These materials are commonly sourced from China and India, where lockdowns and export bans restrict supply.
 Rick Bright, the ousted director of the federal Biomedical Advanced Research and Development Authority (BARDA), claims he was ignored when he warned the Trump Administration that a medical-glass shortage was looming before the coronavirus crisis hit; securing enough to vaccinate 300 million Americans, he told Congress in May, could take up to two years.

 Getting the vaccine to poorer countries presents further hurdles.
-To begin with, there’s refrigeration.
-Inactivated or live vaccines must be kept between 2 and 8 degrees Centigrade (or 35 to 46 degrees Fahrenheit); RNA or DNA vaccines typically require much colder temperatures—as low as -80 degrees.
+To begin with, there's refrigeration.
+Inactivated or live vaccines must be kept between 2 and 8 degrees Centigrade (or 35 to 46 degrees Fahrenheit); RNA vaccines typically require much colder temperatures—as low as -80 degrees.
 This makes storage and transport challenging in parts of the world that lack reliable electricity.
+DNA vaccines don't need cold storage, but (like RNA vaccines) they remain experimental.
+They've never been approved to treat any human disease.

 Tracking vaccine distribution is another conundrum for low- to-middle-income countries.
 "Supply chain management is really about information," explains Rebecca Weintraub, assistant professor of global health and social medicine at Harvard Medical School and director of the Better Evidence project at Harvard's Ariadne Labs.
 "It's about leveraging data to determine demand, predict behavior, and understand the flow of the product itself."
 Systems for collecting and analyzing such data can be hard to find in poorer regions, she notes.
 What's more, many people in those areas lack any type of ID card, making it difficult to know who has or hasn't received a vaccine.